The Mike Wolfe Passion Project: Reviving Small Town America

 The Philosophy of Two Lanes: Getting Off the Interstate

-Central to any mike wolfe passion project is the concept of “Two Lanes.”
-This is more than just a brand name for his apparel and home goods line.
-It is a philosophy of travel and life.
-Wolfe encourages people to get off the interstate highways and back onto the two-lane roads that crisscross the country.
+Central to any Mike Wolfe passion project is the concept of Two Lanes.
+For him Two Lanes is more than a name for his clothing and home goods line.
+It is a way of traveling and living.

 Why the Backroads Matter

-- Economic Support: Small businesses on backroads rely on travelers who are willing to stop and explore.
+• Economic Support: Small businesses on backroads rely on travelers who are willing to stop and explore.

-- Cultural Preservation: These roads are where you find the most authentic American stories and architecture.
+• Cultural Preservation: These roads are where you find the most authentic American stories and architecture.

-- Environmental Beauty: Backroads often follow the natural contours of the land and offer better views than concrete highways.
+• Environmental Beauty: Backroads often follow the natural contours of the land and offer better views than concrete highways.

 The Two Lanes Guest House: Experience the History